-Armonium fluxes at most of the SONE stations followed fairly straightforward seasonal patterns with maximum rates of sediment release occuring in August.
+Ammonium fluxes at most of the SONE stations followed fairly straightforward seasonal patterns with maximum rates of sediment release occurring in August.
 The best examples of this pattern were observed at the lower Patuxent, lower Potomac, and upper Choptank Rivers (Fig. 6-3a,b).
 Although somewhat obscured by significant rates of sediment uptake of NH4+ during the first SONE cruise (August 1984), essentially the same pattern of NH4+ fluxes were observed at mainstem stations R-64 and Pt.
 No Pt.
 (Fig. 6-3c).
 Exceptions to this pattern were observed in the upper Patuxent and mainstem station R-78 where the seasonal peak in NH4+ flux occurred earlier in summer.
 No seasonal pattern could be discerned at Still Pond.
 It appears that the seasonal cycles of oxygen uptake and NH4+ release from the sediment may be out of phase by 2-3 months in the lower tributaries and mid-mainstem bay.
+Again, August and November 1987 data support previous findings.

-Temporal variations in nitrate + nitrite (N+N) fluxes were generally complex and differed widely among the SONE monitoring stations (Fig. 6-4, Table 6-6).
+Temporal variations in nitrate + nitrite (N+N) fluxes were generally complex and differed widely among the SONE monitoring stations (Fig. 6-4, Table 6-6) although within station patterns were similar in August and November, 1987.
 The kinds of seasonal patterns in N+N flux included: (1) no apparent cycle (Still Pond), (2) pronounced uni-modal change from sediment uptake in spring to maximum sediment release in fall (Windy Hill), (3) a bimodal pattern with periods of sediment release in spring and fall (Buena Vista), and (4) the most common pattern, best illustrated by the data from Ragged Pt.
 (Fig. 6-4a), included a rapid shift from positive or near-zero sediment N+N flux to strong sediment uptake in spring.
 This was then followed by a shift toward sediment release in summer and fall.
 Some variation of this "check-mark"-like seasonal cycle occurred at St. Leonard, Horn Pt., and all the mainstem bay stations except Still Pond.
 The salient feature of seasonality in N+N flux at many of the stations appears to be the shift from strong sediment uptake in spring to positive or near-zero net flux in summer and fall.
-The occurance of a sediment N+N sink in spring coincides with the high concentrations of N+N in the water column introduced into the bay and tributaries during the spring freshet.
+The occurrence of a sediment N+N sink in spring coincides with the high concentrations of NHN in the water column introduced into the bay and tributaries during the spring freshet.
 Whether the sediments serve as a net source or sink of N+N still needs to be resolved.
-However, net N+N fluxes are small in comparison to the flux of NH4+ at all places except, perhaps, the very low salinity reaches of bay.
-Since NH4+ fluxes were almost always from the sediment to the overlying water, the magnitude of N+N fluxes, either positive or negative, has a minor effect on the total flux of remineralized inorganic nitrogen from bay sediments.
+However, net N+N fluxes are